U.S. Surgeon General cited for breaking Hawaiian COVID-19 rules

 A police officer rolling by Kualoa Regional Park in late August noticed three men near the shore, snapping photos of the jagged jungle mountains and cerulean seas on Oahu’s northeastern coast.
 The problem was, the park was closed under the island’s sweeping pandemic restrictions.

-When the officer approached, one of the men explained that, actually, he’d traveled to the island to work directly with Hawaii Democratic Gov. David Ige on covid-19 prevention.
+When the officer approached, one of the men explained that, actually, he’d traveled to the island to work directly with Hawaii Democratic Gov. David Ige on COVID-19 prevention.
 The officer was unmoved, citing the men for breaking the emergency orders.

 It’s unclear, based on documents reviewed by The Washington Post, whether the officer knew that one of the men cited that day was actually the “Nation’s Doctor.”